harcokuppens/easysshtunnel/README.md

     sshtunnel 13389 lilo.science.ru.nl RDPSERVER 3389
     # RDPSERVER runs also an SSH server

+Note, that you can do with sshbridge the same thing as with sshtunnel by taking the sshtunnel command and use as REMOTESERVER=localhost.
+Eg.

+       $ sshtunnel 12345 cup.cs.ru.nl
+       executing: ssh -N  -L 12345:localhost:12345 cup.cs.ru.nl

+       $ sshbridge 12345 cup.cs.ru.nl localhost
+       executing: ssh -N  -L 12345:localhost:12345 cup.cs.ru.nl

+where the sshbridge command runs the exact same ssh command as sshtunnel does.
+However it is more convenient to use sshtunnel then sshbridge in this was, so we keep both commands.

+** Killing bridges or tunnels ** can be easily done with the pgrep and pkill commands.
+For example:

+       $ sshtunnel 12345 cup.cs.ru.nl &
+       executing: ssh -N  -L 12345:localhost:12345 cup.cs.ru.nl

+       $ pgrep -fl sshtunnel
+       33859 /bin/bash /usr/local/bin/sshtunnel 12345 cup.cs.ru.nl

+       $ pkill -f sshtunnel       # kills the sshtunnel process

+       $ pgrep -fl sshtunnel      # returns nothing because sshtunnel already killed

 ## Installation

 Just execute the following steps to install [sshtunnel](#sshtunnel) and [sshbridge](#sshbridge) into